 The District is also fortunate to have numerous institutional campuses, both government and private.
-The historic features of these campuses should be identified and recognized before development plans are formulated.
+The historic features of these campuses should be respected through sensitive management and infill development.
 This will protect campus heritage and promote efforts to meet both institutional and community goals.

-Protect and sustain historic and cultural landscapes through sensitive planning and development.
+Protect and sustain historic and cultural landscapes through sensitive management, planning, and development.